-Pence's press secretary Katie Miller back to work after recovering from COVID-19
+Pence's press secretary back to work after recovering from COVID-19

 The two cases prompted the White House to direct staff to wear masks and take additional precautions.

-Previously, despite admonitions to Americans to wear masks and follow social distancing guidelines, many administration officials were not doing so themselves at least at the White House, where testing was taking place regularly.
+Previously, despite admonitions to Americans to wear masks and follow social distancing guidelines, many administration officials were not doing so themselves at least at the White House, where testing has been taking place regularly.

+“We’re very happy to see her recovered,” White House spokeswoman Kayleigh McEnany told reporters about the vice president’s press secretary.

+McEnany said Stephen Miller was also back at work after having self-quarantined.
+She said she did not know whether the military valet had returned and said she had no updates on whether anyone else on the staff had tested positive.

+Trump, 73, is in an age group considered especially vulnerable to the virus.
+He has declined to wear a mask in public and has stepped up his travel schedule in recent weeks as he seeks to get the country’s economy reignited from its pandemic-related shutdown.

-Reporting by Jeff Mason; Editing by Bernadette Baum
+Reporting by Jeff Mason; Editing by Bernadette Baum and Tom Brown